albertobeta/TripAdvisorScraper/README.md

 ## Description
 This is a rough PHP implementation of a data scraping system from a hotel page on TripAdvisor.
-The system uses regular expressions and substring matching to extract the following information from a hotel page on TripAdvisor:
+The system uses regular expressions and strings matching to extract the following information from a hotel page on TripAdvisor:
-* TripAdvisor ID
 * Location full name
 * Number of reviews (including totals by type of review)
 * Text of the last 10 Reviews